 Want to find out more about these changes?

-The Alliance has produced a free mini guide and published a book to help settings understand the reform and support their practice.
+The Alliance has produced a free mini guide in our members area on the SEND Code of Practice and published a book The SEND Code of Practice for early years settings to help settings understand the law and support their practice.